 Double Sided PCB Design in Altium Designer

-If you’re building a circuit board for a rugged power system, low frequency analog device, or a low speed digital device, there’s no need to build a complex multilayer board.
+If you’re building a circuit board for a rugged power system, low-frequency analog device, or low-speed digital device, there’s no need to build a complex multilayer board.
 So long as you’re not creating a flexible PCB, multilayer PCB, or flex PCB, you can save time on design and production costs if you design your board as a two-layer Printed Circuit Board.
 Compared to a single-layer PCB, you’ll have more flexibility with routing and component placement without significantly increasing your fabrication costs.

-Many elements to double sided Printed Circuit Board designs are similar to single sided PCB or multilayer PCB designs.
-To get started creating a double sided PCB, you’ll need to create an electronics schematic for your board using a high quality schematic editor.
+Many elements of double-sided Printed Circuit Board designs are similar to single-sided PCB or multilayer PCB designs.
+To get started creating a double-sided PCB, you’ll need to create an electronics schematic for your board using a high-quality schematic editor.
 This shows designers exactly how elements in your circuits link together into a full device.
 You’ll need to specify ground plane and power connections directly on your board rather than incorporating power and ground planes that would appear in multilayer boards.